truenegative/font-awesome-webpack-sass/README.md

 Thanks to everyone who helped out with this project!

-If you would like to help contribute to this project, feel free to submit pull requests and help out!
+If you would like to help contribute to this project, feel free to fork it and submit pull requests to help out!

 ### About TN Labs